eialyafe/BaSP-A2022-Etapa-1/README.md

 ## Week 05
 This week we took make the corrections to CSS pointed on the feedback.
 Alse we did the excercises of JavaScript.

+## Week 06
+We designed the sign up and log in pages using html and CSS and also we added functionalities with JAvascript.

 ## Author
 Eial Alalachvily